vilhelmprytz/nafsdm/README.md

 `nodeName` = name of this node

+The development section isn't something you should edit unless you're absolutely sure of what you're doing.

-Once that's done, you can paste over the SSH key you saved earlier to the slave.
+Once you've updated the config, you can paste over the SSH key you saved earlier to the slave.
 Paste it in to the file mentioned below.

 `nano /home/slave-nafsdm/.ssh/master_key`

 The key also needs to have correct permissions.

-`chmod 600 /home/slave-nafsdm/.ssh/master_key` (nafsdm will NOT work if the correct permissions are not used)
+`chmod 600 /home/slave-nafsdm/.ssh/master_key` (nafsdm will **NOT** work if the correct permissions are not used)

 You're done!
 You should now be able to start the slave (if everything is correctly configured).